Michigan Truck and Car Accident Lawyer

 No-Fault Law in Michigan–Insurance

 Under Michigan law, every car owner must purchase no-fault car insurance.
 A no-fault insurance policy provides certain benefits.
 This insurance policy required by Michigan law provides for personal injury protection (PIP).
 Personal injury protection insurance pays for all reasonable and related medical expenses related to injuries sustained in the auto accident.
+The amount paid is limited to the PIP medical coverage limits you have purchased.
 It also will pay up to 85% of the lost wages you would have earned but for your accident injuries.
 However, the amount to be paid out for lost wages only is paid for up to three years and is capped at a certain amount.

 No-Fault Law in Michigan—How It Can Impact Your Personal Injury Case